daleharvey/cbloader/README.markdown

 cbloader
 =======

-Yet another load generating tool for use while testing the behaviour and performance of memchaced.
+Yet another load generating tool for use while testing the behaviour and performance of memcached.
+Currently very basic

 Dependencies
 ============